 We Jazz Magazine (Finland)

 'Rose on violin and tenor violin and Dresser on four-string and five-string basses, both with their unique extended bowing techniques, often sound like a chamber orchestra, creating a much bigger sound than just a violin and double bass, and bursting with so many ideas - brutal and provocative, subversive and playful, emotional and brilliant but always captivating.
 The music flows with natural ease, passion, and deep listening and suggests highly resonant and instant compositions.
-The improvisation with Trasove opens Rose and Dresser’s dynamics for a more introspective, subtle interplay.
+The improvisation with Tarasov opens Rose and Dresser’s dynamics for a more introspective, subtle interplay.

 Band Width is a highly stimulating collision of rich musical universes articulated by two masters of the highest degree.
 It demands repeated listening to explore and appreciate its myriad wonders.